joserubiobejarano/Mindtrip/docs/DEVELOPER_SUMMARY.md

 3. Polish and bug fixes
 4. User testing and feedback
 5. Mobile app development
-6. Monetization implementation
+6. Monetization implementation (billing system already implemented)

 The project is well-structured, documented, and ready for continued development.
-All critical information is documented in the referenced files. **Phases 17-21 are complete - Day-level Explore integration, multi-city trips, trip personalization, enhanced assistant, and Travel Advisor are fully functional.**
+All critical information is documented in the referenced files. **Phases 17-21 are complete - Day-level Explore integration, multi-city trips, trip personalization, enhanced assistant, Travel Advisor, billing system, and image caching are fully functional.**

 ---